syeo66/subsoxy/README.md

 # Subsonic API Proxy Server

 A Go-based proxy server that relays requests to a Subsonic API server with configurable endpoint hooks for monitoring and interception.
-Includes SQLite3 database functionality for tracking played songs and building transition probability analysis.
+Includes SQLite3 database functionality for tracking played songs and building transition probability analysis with **complete multi-tenancy support** for isolated user data and personalized recommendations.

 ## Architecture